RupakKadhare15/Birdscribe-Ai/README.md

 # Birdscribe AI
 ![logo](assets/final_logo.png)

+Detect, Query, and Learn: AI-powered bird identification with intelligent insights.

+## Overview ♾️
 BirdScribe AI is a Streamlit-powered app that allows users to effortlessly detect birds in images and videos.
 It provides detailed information about each species, all at your fingertips, powered by a large language model (LLM)

-## Overview ♾️

 ### Inspiration 🌄
 - **Passion for Wildlife Conservation** – Inspired by the urgent need to protect bird species from habitat loss, climate change, and declining populations.